 Contacting the Professor: The best way to reach me is my CSUCI email: michael.seay@csuci.edu-although, sometimes it may take up to 48 hours to reply.
-For truly urgent matters text or phone (805-377-5786).
-Please state your name and which class you are in.
+For truly urgent matters TEXT (805-377-5786).

-Accessing Course Materials: Please monitor Canvas frequently for assignments, quizzes and documents.
+Accessing Course Materials: Please monitor CANVAS frequently for assignments, quizzes and documents.
 Please check your CSUCI email regularly for correspondence.